-Do not shout at your child for not completing homework.
-Instead, let the child go to school and face the punishment at school.
+Do not shout at your child for not completing their homework.
+Instead, let the child go to school and face punishment at school.
 If your child forgets to take the lunchbox to school, do not run to the school and deliver the box.
-Let your child face the consequences of his/her actions.
+Let your child face the repercussions of his/her actions.

 Most parents feel like their children do not listen to them or cooperate unless they yell.
 And, when being nice and patient does not work, parents are often forced to resort to this type of behavior.
 However, yelling too will eventually stop working.
 This is because a child’s mind is programmed to ‘tune out’ when a parent yells.
 So, you can yell all you want, but your child is not even listening.

 8. Understand Why You Are Yelling

 Apart from all other factors, learn to look within yourself and understand why you are screaming.
 Are you worried about something else or bringing tensions from other areas of your life, like work, into the house?
 It is very likely that you may be stressed at work and when you come home, even the slightest thing that your child does will annoy you.

 9. Try Fun Strategies